Glaferg/Brainscan-an-experiment-with-AI-and-EEG/README.md

 grab an arduino nano either ELEGOO OR ARDUINO/GENUINO brand

+update: Nanos are QUITE picky about computers.
+So find and install drivers before use...

 run and select the serial port your board is on.
 If you are on mac, this will appear as dev/tty/acmo/usb modem (insert number here) On windows, it appears as a COM port.

 It should say, "sending 0 inputs".
 Don't panic, this is normal.